An ischemic stroke is caused by a blockage in blood vessels of the brain. This may be caused by:

 - Speech therapy—to improve swallowing and speech

-- Psychological therapy—to provide support after the stroke
+- Psychological therapy—to address behavioral changes and provide support

 The risk of stroke can be lowered by: